The Table Setters

 Caitlin Rathe currently teaches history and government at an all-girls independent school.
 She took a meandering path to history, after receiving a Bachelor of Arts in Economics and French from Willamette University and teaching English to high school students in France.
 Eventually, Caitlin received a PhD in History from the University of California Santa Barbara (UCSB) where her research focused on the development of food welfare programs in the late-20th century she developed and taught a course on the History of Wealth and Poverty in 20th C. as well as teaching Introduction to University writing for 3 years.U.S.
 She has published op-eds and think pieces in random places on the web, and presented at a variety of conferences, including Policy History, Agricultural History, the Association for the Study of Congress, and the Rothermere American Institute at Oxford.
 She served as a Summer Archival Fellow on Structural Inequality at the University of Baltimore and received the Steve and Barbara Mendell Graduate Fellowship in Cultural Literacy from the Capps Center at UCSB.
 When not thinking about the classroom, Caitlin works as a producer/ archival researcher for podcasts about history, including LBJ and the Great Society, Nixon at War, and currently on Eclipsed.
 She is looking forward to bringing Her Voice at the Table to your ears through a podcast

-Jessica Bailey is a high school English teacher who currently teaches sophomore and senior level English courses.
-She has been teaching English literature and writing at the high school level for the last fifteen years.
-She is dedicated to lifelong learning and literacy, which she hopes to inspire in her students.
-In addition to being in the classroom, Jessica is also an administrator at the independent, all-girls school where she teaches.
-She holds a Masters in Educational Leadership and Policy Studies from The University of Texas at Arlington, as well as Bachelor of Arts in English from Loyola Marymount University.
+Jessica Bailey is a high school head of admissions and taught English literature and writing at the high school level for seventeen years.
+Jessica holds a Masters in Educational Leadership and Policy Studies from The University of Texas at Arlington, as well as Bachelor of Arts in English from Loyola Marymount University.